 This summary highlights some of the information in this prospectus supplement and the accompanying prospectus.
 It is not complete and may not contain all of the information that you may want to consider.
 To understand the terms of the common stock offered hereby, you should read the entire prospectus supplement and the accompanying prospectus carefully.
 Together, these documents describe the specific terms of the shares we are offering.
-You should carefully read the sections titled "Selected Financial Data," "Interim Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Interim Financial Statements" and the documents identified in the section titled "Available Information" in this prospectus supplement, as well as the section titled "Risk Factors" in the accompanying prospectus.
+You should carefully read the sections titled "Unaudited Selected Pro Forma Combined Financial Data," "Selected Financial Data," "Interim Management's Discussion and Analysis of Financial Condition and Results of Operations," "Interim Financial Statements," "Audited and Interim Financial Statements of Main Street Capital II, LP," "Unaudited Pro Forma Condensed Combined Financial Statements" and the documents identified in the section titled "Available Information" in this prospectus supplement, as well as the section titled "Risk Factors" in the accompanying prospectus.
 Except as otherwise noted, all information in this prospectus supplement and the accompanying prospectus assumes no exercise of the underwriters' over-allotment option.

 Main Street Capital Corporation ("MSCC") was formed on March 9, 2007, for the purpose of (i) acquiring 100% of the equity interests of Main Street Mezzanine Fund, LP (the "Fund") and its general partner, Main Street Mezzanine Management, LLC (the "General Partner"), (ii) acquiring 100% of the equity interests of Main Street Capital Partners, LLC (the "Investment Manager"), (iii) raising capital in an initial public offering, which was completed in October 2007 (the "IPO"), and (iv) thereafter operating as an internally managed business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
 The transactions discussed above were consummated in October 2007 and are collectively termed the "Formation Transactions."
-The Fund is licensed as a Small Business Investment Company ("SBIC") by the United States Small Business Administration ("SBA"), and the Investment Manager acts as the Fund's manager and investment adviser.
-The Investment Manager also acts as the manager and investment adviser to Main Street Capital II, LP ("MSC II"), a privately owned, affiliated SBIC which commenced investment operations in January 2006.
-MSCC did not acquire any interest in MSC II in connection with the Formation Transactions and currently does not hold any equity interest in MSC II.
 Unless otherwise noted or the context otherwise indicates, the terms "we," "us," "our" and "Main Street" refer to the Fund and the General Partner prior to the IPO and to MSCC and its subsidiaries, including the Fund and the General Partner, subsequent to the IPO.